This is the featured image of the Get a Realistic Acoustic Guitar Sound (Part 2) blog article.

-As we mentioned in the previous part of this tutorial, acoustic guitar is not easy to emulate.
-Evolution Modern Nylon by Orange Tree samples did an outstanding job capturing all the essential characteristics of an acoustic guitar while providing a lot of options to tweak.
+As mentioned in the previous part of this tutorial, acoustic guitar is not easy to emulate.
+Evolution Modern Nylon by Orange Tree samples did an outstanding job capturing all the essential characteristics of an acoustic guitar while providing many options to tweak.
 Having this in mind, we will continue to guide you through its interface in Part 2 of this tutorial and follow everything with more audio examples.
+If you followed the prequel of this tutorial, you have probably noted that we explained the main "PLAY" tab and the contents regarding the mapping of articulations over the keyboard.
+Evolution Modern Nylon has more things to offer, so we will continue from the second tab, named "STRUM."

 Strum

 The Evolution guitar engine has a sophisticated built-in strumming pattern editor.
 Moreover, there are six available slots for strum patterns within a single instance of the instrument.
 You can select the slot to edit using these six buttons.
-Each strumming pattern slot has a key switch that it’s assigned to by default.
+Each strumming pattern slot has a key switch that it's assigned to by default.
 They are set to C0 through F0, although you can click on the value to enable a MIDI to learn mode, and after pressing the new key on your keyboard, the pattern will be mapped to that key instead.
+4 controls can be used to alter the loaded patterns.
+Those are Length - The length in measure of the strumming pattern.

 Beats - The number of beats in a measure, allowing you to create patterns in a variety of meters